 This may surprise some friends, but I'm actually a fairly conservative guy.
 Which means, I believe in helping out a neighbor, I love and support my family above all else, I care deeply about the country I live in, and I'll always make friends with children and dogs, unless they're trying to bite my hand off; the dogs, that is.
 I tend not to jump into new trends or tech platforms right away (don't like "beta" anything), am leery of experimental gene research and insufficiently vetted medical stuff, hate having cars I can't work on, and I generally, as Bob Dylan said, "Don't follow leaders".

 I also believe that government, churches, and your snoopy aunt, should stay the heck out of what we do in the bedroom (and the bathroom too.
 Also, stay out of my garage), that women's medical decisions should be made by them only, that children should not be subjected to physical abuse (ie: corporal punishment) at home, and that everyone's rights and privileges should be respected, and defended, no matter what creed or color.
 If you think these are "liberal" ideas, well, I'm not gonna say that's a reflection of your own crappy world view.
 I'd say these are human values.
 As opposed to, let's say, Lizard People values.

 Ever since I was very young, I've been an enthusiastic observer of the natural world, and recently become aware of parts of the modern unnatural world, such as blogging, internet machines, trains with faces (see above), and liquid cheese.

-I have traveled to a few places, had a lot of fun along the way there, met some refreshing people, and drank some intriguing dark beers.
-Over the years I've done a thing or two to make a living, none of which made me rich or even very well off.
+I have traveled to a few places, had a lot of fun along the way there, met some refreshing people, and drank some intriguing beers.
+Over the years I've done a thing or two to make a living, none of which made me rich. well known, or even very well off.
 If a giant meteor (or a giant squid) landed on me tomorrow, I'll be satisfied knowing my kids are well on their way to being happy, artistic, and interesting individuals.